bibs2091/pprec/README.md

     //train the model for 3 epoches
     await learner.fit(3);

+    //add a new rating in the dataset user id = 5, item id = 10 and with a rating = 2. learner.addRating(5, 10, 2)

     // recommend an item for the user with ID = 10 learner.recommendItem(10).print();